 4-6 Summer Street, the Cotton-Nourse house (1840) - Ebenezer Russell sold this lot to Charles C. Cotton, Feb.
 27, 1840.
 Cotton built a double house, and sold half of the house with a partition running through it, and half of a barn to Foster Russell and Daniel P. Nourse in Feb.
 1841.
 Cotton retained half of the house, but by the late 19th Century the house was owned solely by the Nourse family.

-22 Elm St. (1840) - The house at 22 Elm Street sits behind other houses on the street, its foundation resting in the Ipswich River.
+22 Elm St. (c.
+1840) - The house at 22 Elm Street sits behind other houses on the street, its foundation resting in the Ipswich River.
 The Ipswich assessors site gives the date of construction as 1840.
-The 1856 Ipswich map shows this building as part of a grist mill complex.
-Several mills operated […]
+The 1856 Ipswich map indicates that this building may have originated as worker housing or part of […]

 347 Linebrook Road, the Foster-Conant house (1840) - This building is one of several story-and-one-third 19th century cottages in Linebrook, a popular building type of the mid-19th century.
 Cyrus Conant, the second owner is said to have been the strongest man in town and "could cut and pile four cords of wood in a day."